chiragvartak/monte-carlo-pacman/README.md

 # Model-Based Monte Carlo Tree Search For Pacman

+A brief overview of navigating and using this repository has been recorded, and is available at https://www.youtube.com/watch?v=rvm8Kqri2sM

 ## Environment Details

 All our code has been tested with Python 2 (2.7.18 to be precise).
 We do not use any version specific libraries so any